MalloZup/malloblog/content/posts/systems-draw-01-nrepl.md

 ### 2) How data flows in nREPL:

 nREPL is  message-oriented and asynchronous system.
-A message consist of a Clojure map with some common specification and abstractions.
+A message consist of a "clojure" map.
+The real format of this map is abstracted by the `transport`, which we will see later.

 The client on the picture(left side) is sending a message with `ID 10` to the server,  for "evaluating" "eval" some code.
 (The example in the picture is simplified)

 When you evaluate some code with your editor, e.g CIDER-EMACS sends to the NREPL server a message; the server respond with the value and a "status" of the operations.

-In the 2nd part we will analyze more in deep the specification of map, especially "op" operation field and the "session" field of the maps. ( see red color on the picture).
+We will analyze more in details the specification of map, especially "op" operation field and the "session" field of the maps. ( see red color on the picture).

 ### 3) Transport abstraction:

-The transport is an abstraction for providing some facility of the network layer.
+The transport is a common abstraction for providing some facility over the network layer.

 Nrepl uses Java [sockets](https://en.wikipedia.org/wiki/Network_socket).
 For encoding/decoding the message it uses by default the BENCODE format, but other are supperted.(For more info read this: https://nrepl.org/nrepl/design/transports.html)